Julius Wellner,

 returned via Germany to London around 1889.
 He was ill with typhoid fever and

-and his wife to be went to America and arrived in New York in 1894.
-Still not
+wife to be went to America and arrived in New York on the 15th June, 1894.

-officially married they settled at 196 Bower Street in Jersey City Heights.
-The
+Still not officially married they settled at 196 Bower Street in Jersey City

-and Nellie Collyer were then formally married, and
+and Nellie Collyer were formally married on the 6th

 After a short period as foreman at a machine